uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 #### Insert repository authentication data

 - If not exists, add a new entry to table `susecredentials`, with the new authentication type `cloudrmt`, containing the repository basic authentication credentials.
+  - URL: RMT server base URL
+  - New column to save authentication header
 - Add a new entry to table `susesccrepositoryauth` for each repository, where:
   - repo_id: the one obtained in previous step
   - credentials_id: the one obtain from `susecredentials`
   - source_id: null
   - auth_type: `cloudrmt`
-  - auth: authentication header obtained from the pay-as-you-go instance for the repository

-We also need to save the repository URL, since we will not be able to use the existing SCC repository url.
+We also need to save the repository base URL in `suseCredentials` table.
+URL from table `susesccrepository` is pointing to SCC and we need to connect to the RMT cloud servers.
+For that we need to save URL prefix, including hostname.
-If this information will be saved in a new table field of `susesccrepositoryauth` table or in a new table is a implementation detail.
+Example of RMT base URL:
+- URL on pay-as-you-go instance: `https://host/repo/SUSE/Products/SLE-Module-Basesystem/15-SP2/x86_64/product/`
+- Sub-string used to search repository on `susSccrespository` table: `/Products/SLE-Module-Basesystem/15-SP2/x86_64/product/`
+- Repository base URL to save on `suseCredentials` table: `https://host/repo`

 ### Implementation steps - Add product with setup wizard

 When a product is added in the setup wizard table `rhncontentsource` is populated according to the authentication mechanism defined in table `susesccrepositoryauth` using the repository url defined in table `susesccrepository`.

-We need to adapt this feature to consider the new `cloudrmt` authentication mechanism and copy the basic authentication and headers:
+We need to adapt this feature to consider the new `cloudrmt` authentication mechanism.
+URL that will be inserted in `rhncontentsource` will have the following rules:
-  - basic authentication can be defined on repo URL (`https://user:pass@host/repo/url/`)
-  - authentication header location is an implementation detail
-    - One idea is concatenate in URL as query string parameter and adapt reposync extract and use it
-    - another possibility is using the existing mechanism, which reads from a configuration file: https://github.com/uyuni-project/uyuni/pull/2136

-Url to be used should be the one pointing to the cloud RMT server, saved in previous step, instead the one defined in table `susesccrepository`.
+  - Concatenation of base URL from `suseCredentials` with the url path from `susesccrepository`
+  - Authentication will use the same mechanism as basic authentication, where id of `suseCredentials` is passed as query string in the repository URL

 ### Implementation steps - reposync

-Reposync is already able to deal with the basic authentication mechanism (defined in repository URL).
+Reposync is already able to deal with the basic authentication mechanism.
+It receives the id of a `suseCredentials` record and loads the basic authentication data.
-Http authentication headers can be read from a configuration file, specified per repository.
-Has mentioned before we need to decide how to deal with this header, if reuse the existing mechanism of implement a new one based on the database.
-How the header is passed from table `susesccrepositoryauth` to `rhncontentsource` and how is consume by reposync is an implementation detail.

-We need to maintain this table separation because reposync already have several different mechanisms relying on this separation.
+This mechanism will be enhanced to consider also the new column with the authentication headers.
+The following changes need to be implemented:
+  - Modify method [`_url_with_repo_credentials`](https://github.com/uyuni-project/uyuni/blob/master/backend/satellite_tools/reposync.py#L1785) to also load and return the http authentication headers from table `suseCredentials`
+  - Enhance [repository plugins](https://github.com/uyuni-project/uyuni/tree/master/backend/satellite_tools/repo_plugins) to receive http headers
+  - Enhance reposync [zypper plugin](https://github.com/uyuni-project/uyuni/blob/master/backend/satellite_tools/spacewalk-extra-http-headers) to receive http header.
+We have two implementation options:
+    - Add http headers to zypper `.repo` file as extra field.
+Verify if the implementation is possible and doesn't impact zypper command.
+    - Write the headers to a temporary file in the same location of zypper `.repo` file

+Another mechanism for [authentication headers](https://github.com/uyuni-project/uyuni/pull/2136) is already in place which loads headers from a configuration file.
+We should analyze if it can be merged with the new implementation.

+### Implementation steps - Refresh repository authentication data

+RMT authentication data have a time to live (TTL).
+For this reason, we need to load new authentication data from the pay-as-you-go instance periodically.
+For that, a new taskomatic job needs to be defined to:
+  - Connect to pay-as-you-go instance and retrieve the authentication data
+  - Update existing data on Uyuni server

+## Manage ssh connection data to pay-as-you-go instance

+Since ssh connection data to pay-as-you-go instances are saved on Uyuni database a mechanism to manage it needs to be provided.
+Uyuni should have support to manage this data using the web UI or XML-RPC API.

+Supported operations:
+  - Remove ssh connection data
+    - Associated data in `suseCredentials` and `susesccrepositoryauth` should also be removed
+  - Update ssh connection data

 # Drawbacks